earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer/plot-with-extent-1.png" title="plot w extent defined" alt="plot w extent defined" width="90%" />

-Now you can proceed to calculate NBR on the pre-fire landsat image.
-Does the cloud cover look better in this image compared to the original one that you worked with in your homework last week?
+Now that you have some cloud free data covering the study area, you can proceed to calculate NBR on the pre-fire data.